losrobbos/java-spring-boot-api/README.md

 jwt.secret=${JWT_SECRET:""}
 ```

+The Environment variables are the one inside the ${...} blocks (you can compare it to process.env.DATABASE_URL in Node)

 This way the app will be easily deployable to production, grabbing all its config like database from the Server Environment / Config vars.

 But in order to setup your environment for LOCAL DEVELOPMENT, you have two choices:
 - set the same environment variables on your system (not recommended - it would get shared with other apps)
-- set the local environment by a separate properties file!
+- set the local environment by a separate properties file that will overwrite (!) the settings from application.properties

 #### Create local properties / environment file

-Create a file "application-local.properties" inside Folder src/main/resources:
+Create a file "application-local.properties" inside Folder src/main/resources.

+This file pretty much has the same purpose as your .env file from other languages.
+Provide an Environment Config for local development.

-Add the following environment variables and replace the values with the details from your database.
+Add the following config variables and replace the values with the details from your database.

 ```
 server.port=5000